 There are two schools of thought when it comes to building a debt management plan.
 Some believe it’s best to pay off the debt with the highest interest rate first.
 Others argue tackling the lowest balances is better.

 Logically, paying off the highest rate first makes sense but, emotionally, going for the lowest balance may be more effective in giving you a feeling of control.
 Whichever option you choose to focus on first, aim to pay more than the minimum amount.

 Higher interest rates translate to higher monthly payments and may mean you take longer to pay off your debt.
 Call your credit card companies to see if you can negotiate a lower rate.
 If that isn’t an option, you can also transfer your high-interest debts to a credit card with a lower interest rate to help you get out of debt, faster.
 Just ensure you find a credit card with a low or no balance transfer fee.

 4. Set up automatic payments

 Some months you may be busy and forget to pay your debts.
 Set up recurring, automatic payments so you are always on time rather than get hit with pricey late fees.
 Many companies offer incentives for automatic bill pay, which may help save you little money each month.

-5. Talk to a financial advisor
+5. Talk to a financial professional

-If you’re struggling to determine how to escape your debt, a reputable financial advisor can explain options that you may not have considered.
+If you’re struggling to determine how to escape your debt, a reputable financial professional can explain options that you may not have considered.
 You may have to pay a fee for the service, but it can be worth the price if you’re struggling to create an effective debt reduction plan.

 No matter which route you choose, paying off debt is difficult and takes discipline.
 Learn more personal finance tips to help keep you on budget and on track for retirement.